Home » Blog » How to build an isolated recovery environment (IRE)

-Ransomware is one of the biggest cybersecurity threats to enterprises, with a Sophos survey of 5k+ organizations finding that 66% suffered from ransomware in 2022 alone.
+Ransomware is one of the biggest cybersecurity threats to enterprises.
+Sophos reports that in 2024, 59% of organizations suffered a ransomware attack, and the average cost to recover (excluding ransom payment) was $2.73 million.
 The frequency of ransomware attacks is so high that it’s no longer a question of ‘if,’ but ‘when’ an organization will be hit.
 Since ransomware encrypts critical data, applications, and systems, an attack can be extremely disruptive to business.
-The longer it takes to recover, the more revenue will be lost.
+During prolonged downtime, revenue slows or stops altogether, recovery costs skyrocket, and the company’s reputation and customers’ trust are severely damaged.

 To reduce ransomware recovery times, companies must shift their focus away from prevention and detection and instead invest more time and money into recovery strategies.
 Ransomware recovery is especially challenging because of how easily its malicious code can spread from production into backup data and systems.
 What’s needed, according to the experts at Gartner, is a designated, isolated recovery environment (IRE) that’s fully separated from the production infrastructure.